Top of Page

 (Required for all Domain Time Components)

-Time sync and control messages
+Time sync, auditing, and control messages

 DT2 over HTTP